-A county, township, or municipality affected by a TIF may object to the percentage of the improvement to be exempted to the extent the percentage exceeds 75%, the term of the exemption to the extent the term exceeds ten years, An objecting subdivision may negotiate an agreement with the or both. subdivision creating the TIF to provide compensation to the objecting subdivision equal in value to not more than 50% of the taxes that would have been payable to the objecting subdivision on the portion of the improvement in excess of 75%.
+A county, township, or municipality affected by an incentive district TIF may object to the percentage of the improvement to be exempted to the extent the percentage exceeds 75%, the term of the exemption to the extent the term exceeds ten years, or both.
+An objecting subdivision may negotiate an agreement with the subdivision creating the incentive district TIF to provide compensation to the objecting subdivision equal in value to not more than 50% of the taxes that would have been payable to the objecting subdivision on the portion of the improvement in excess of 75%.
 Compensation begins in the eleventh year of exemption.